Jane Munch: Psychiatrist for Heroes

 “My vagina,” she said between breaths.
 “Really hurts…”

-Out of all the heroes, she may have done the most damage to Quick Boy.
-And all she really meant when she told Charlie that Quick Boy was a premature ejaculator was that it was a little funny that his superpower should also hinder him in such a way, and that it might be more fitting, and that much funnier if he renamed himself the Minute Man.
-It was a comment only meant for the arms of her lover, but now the whole city knew about it.
-He would most likely be angry with her.
+Out of all the heroes, Jane knew her blunder with the reporter had done the most damage to Quick Boy.
+And all she really meant when had she told Charlie that Quick Boy was a premature ejaculator was that it was a little funny that his superpower should also hinder him in such a way, and that it might be more fitting, and that much funnier, if he renamed himself the Minute Man.
+It was a comment meant only for the arms of her lover, but now the whole city was in on the joke.
+She new the super-powered speedster would be angry with her, she just hoped not angry enough to hurt her physically.
+Her vagina, for some unknown reason, was already aching enough.

-“Well, look who it is,” he groaned as Mr. Invincible and Jane approached.
+“Well, look who it is,” Quick Boy groaned as Mr. Invincible and Jane approached.
 “The greatest psychiatrist in the world…I’m being sarcastic, by the way.
 You’re actually the worst psychiatrist in the world.”

 Jane clasped her hands together.
 “I am so sorry, Quick Boy.
 He tricked me.
 I thought he loved me.
 We had been drinking and talking about work…Ow!”

-She once again bent over and winced, cupping her groin area.
+She once again bent over and winced, cupping her groin.

-She nodded and let out a deep, slow breath, trying to recompose herself.
+She nodded with sharp jabs of her head and let out a deep, slow breath as she tried to recompose herself.

 “That looks like it hurts,” said Quick Boy with a grin.
 “You should go see a doctor.
 A real doctor.
 Not a shitty one.
 Like you.
 I’m talking to a lawyer just so you know.
 You are getting sued.
 Big time.”

 Quick Boy gave Mr. Invincible a nod of recognition.
-“Invincible, you should sue her ass too; going off and telling people what you have in your medicine cabinet.
+“Invincible, you should sue her ass, too; going off and telling people what you keep in your medicine cabinet.
 It’s shameful.
 Did you hear Dr. Forkian has the whole city’s supply of Zentrix held hostage?
 You know whose fault that is, don’t you?”
 He pointed to Jane.

 At this point, Jane had straightened out and her face was returning to its original shade.
 “I want to make it up to you.
 All of you.
 And I deserve to be sued.
 I should have never told Charlie those things.
 It’s just…”

-Her cheeks became rosy and she tried her best to fight off the tears building in her eyes.
+Her cheeks became rosy and she tried her best to fight off the tears gathering at the corners of her eyes.
 “It’s just, I was lonely, you know?
 I mean, I listen to people’s problems all day long.
 They vent to me their deepest secrets, and I put all of this on my shoulders, and I carry it with me, and…and when is my chance to unload?
 When can I vent?
 How come even superheroes can vent, but I can’t?
 I didn’t mean for him to write that article.
 I didn’t even know he was a reporter.
 He tricked me.”

 She gave a sniffle and wiped her nose with the back of her hand.

-Quick Boy put his hand up, unable to watch this spectacle anymore.
+Quick Boy raised an open palm.
 “Yeah, yeah.
 You’re a real victim in all this.
 Stop crying, you’re killing me.”

 Jane wiped her eyes, smudging her mascara.
 “Mr. Invincible needs your help.
 He can’t defeat Dr. Forkian alone.”

 “Quiet, you guys!” barked one of the construction workers sitting across from Quick Boy.
-He shot them a mean look and pointed to the screen.
+The scruffy man shot them a mean look and pointed to the screen.
 “There’s a special report on the news!”

-Standing next to the reporter was a large, rounded woman in her forties, wearing a wrinkled blue button shirt and stretch pants.
+Standing next to the reporter was a large, portly woman in her forties, wearing a wrinkled blue button-up shirt and stretch pants.
 Her feet were trapped in a block of ice, frozen to the parking lot pavement.
-In her stubby hands was a strong burning torch and on her face was a look of rage and disgust.
+In her stubby hands was a strong-burning torch and on her face was a look of rage and disgust.

-They listened to the reporter give his report.
-“I’m outside a local Metro Convenience downtown where a group of protesters has gathered by the entrance, calling for Captain Cold to come out and face the crowd.
+Mr. Invincible, Jane, and Quick Boy listened to the reporter give his report.
+“I’m outside a local Metro Convenience downtown where a group of protesters have gathered by the entrance, calling for Captain Cold to come out and face the crowd.
 The group says that Captain Cold assaulted a woman in the parking lot in his quest to become a real supervillain.”

-The reporter turned to the irate woman stuck in ice.
+The reporter turned to the irate woman shackled at the ankles in ice.
 “M’am, could you please explain what happened in your altercation with Captain Cold?”

 “Yes.
 What else?”

 “Wow.
 Thank you,” said the reporter.
-He turned back to the camera and continued, “As the city is falling apart and citizens are taking justice into their own hands, the question remains, where is Mr. Invincible?”
+He turned back to the camera and continued with his account, “As the city is falling apart and citizens are taking justice into their own hands, the question remains, where is Mr. Invincible?”

-All eyes at the bar turned to Mr. Invincible.
+All eyes at the bar were now glued to Mr. Invincible.
 He looked down to the floor, muttering, “I can’t do it without Zentrix…”

 Jane put her hand on his arm.
 “Look.
 I know the Zentrix helped your anxiety, made it easier to face the villains…but you are not the Zentrix.
 You’re Mr. Invincible!
 You can fly!
 You can smash big holes in people’s apartments!”